the1812/Chrome-Dark-Theme/README.md

 > ⚠ Dark themes may not work properly in Chrome version 73.

-Simple dark theme for Google Chrome Material Refresh UI.
+Simple dark theme for Google Chrome.

 ![Screenshot](screenshot.png)